Jatin-Panesiya/Jatin-Panesiya/README.md

 # 🚀 Jatin Panesiya | **MERN Stack Developer**

 Hi there!
-I'm **Jatin Panesiya**, a passionate **MERN Stack Developer** with **1 year of experience** in building scalable and high-performance web applications.
+I'm **Jatin Panesiya**, a passionate **MERN Stack Developer** with **more than 1 year of experience** in building scalable and high-performance web applications.
 I specialize in **frontend development** and love crafting clean, responsive, and dynamic user interfaces.

 ---